Locations:

 • How your body responds to treatment.

-In most cases, people with hypopituitarism require close, lifelong monitoring of their hormones and symptoms.
-While many people with hypopituitarism lead healthy lives, long-term pituitary damage is associated with an increased risk of mortality (death) compared to people without hypopituitarism of the same age.
+While many people with hypopituitarism lead healthy lives, long-term pituitary damage can lower your life expectancy compared to people without the condition of the same age.

 Can I die from hypopituitarism?

-Although it is not as common, a sudden and severe onset of hypopituitarism can result in a medical emergency and death if it’s not treated.
-Be sure to call your healthcare provider or go to the nearest emergency room if you are experiencing symptoms.
+Although it’s not as common, a sudden and severe onset of hypopituitarism can result in a medical emergency and death if it’s not treated.
+Be sure to call your healthcare provider or go to the nearest emergency room if you’re experiencing symptoms.

 Living With